qouteall/qouteall-blog/blog/About Code Reuse, Polymorphism and Abstraction.md

 ## Simple interface = hardcoded defaults = less customizability

 Real world is complex.
-Doing things require making decision on a lot of details.
+Building software require making decision on a lot of details.

 If some tool has a simple interface, it must have hardcoded a lot of detail decisions inside.
 If the interface exposes these detail decisions, the interface won't be simple.

-This even applies if you treat LLM as an abstraction layer.
-When you write a vague prompt and LLM generates a whole application/feature for you, the generated code contains many optionated detail decisions that's made by LLM, not you.
-(Of course you can prompt the LLM to customize a detail later. the point is that LLM make decisions for you to fill the unspecified things in the prompt).
+This also applies to AI coding.
+When you write a vague prompt and LLM generates a whole application/feature for you, the generated code contains many opinionated detail decisions that's made by LLM, not you (of course you can then prompt the LLM to change a detail).

+Some important decisions that need to made:

+## Important architectural decisions

+- Data modelling:
+  - Which data to store?
+Which data to compute?
+  - How and when is ID allocated?
+  - What lookup acceleration structure or redundant data do we have?
+  - How to migrate schema?
+- Constraints:
+  - What can change and what cannot change?
+  - What can duplicate (overlap) and what cannot?
+  - Does this ID always point to a valid object?
+  - What constraints does business logic require?
+  - Does this allow concurrency?
+Will concurrency break the constraints?
+- Dataflow:
+  - Which data is source of truth?
+  - Which data is derived from source of truth?
+  - How is change of source of truth broadcasted to derived data?
+How is the cache invalidated?
+How is the lookup acceleration structure maintained to be consistent with source of truth?
+  - What data should we expose to client side?
+  - How and when to validate external data?
+- Separate of responsibility (concern) and encapsulation:
+  - What module is responsible for updating this data?
+  - Should this data be encapsulated or let other modules access?
+  - What module is responsible for keeping that derived data to be consistent with source of truth?
+  - What module is responsible for kepping that constraint?
+- Tradeoffs:
+  - What tradeoff do we make to simplify it?
+  - What tradeoff do we make to optimize performance?
+  - What tradeoff do we make to maintain compatibility?
+  - What work must be done immediately?
+What work can be deferred?
+  - What data can be stale?
+What data cannot be stale?

 ## Orthogonality: separate things that can combine easily